-According to the Global Competitiveness Report issued by the World Economic Forum, in 2018 Mexico ranked 46th out of 140 economies and is placed as one of the most competitive economies in Latin America.
-Mexico's improvement is based on efficiency in trade, investments and productivity and, as a member of the Organisation for Economic Co-operation and Development (OECD) and the World Trade Organization, has become a champion of free trade, with a considerable network of tax treaties, which has given rise to a large amount of wealth being created.
-Unfortunately, however, this wealth is amassed in a small percentage of the population.
-The country has one of the highest rates of inequality in the world and certainly faces challenges in the future to achieving inclusive and sustained growth for all its citizens.
+In 2019, the Global Competitiveness Report issued by the World Economic Forum ranked Mexico as 48th out of 141 economies and placed it as one of the most competitive economies in Latin America.
+Mexico's improvement is based on efficiency in trade, investments and productivity.
+In addition, as a member of the Organisation for Economic Co-operation and Development (OECD) and the World Trade Organization, Mexico has become a champion of free trade, with a considerable network of tax treaties, which have given rise to a large amount of wealth being created.
+Unfortunately, this wealth is amassed to only a small percentage of the population.
+The country has one of the highest rates of inequality in the world and will certainly faces challenges in the future in order to achieve inclusive and sustained growth for all its citizens.

-Over the past 18 months, certain events have created both opportunities and obstacles with regard to private investments in Mexico, such as the renegotiation of the North America Free Trade Agreement (NAFTA) and the US tax reform, and a new federal administration is in charge for the period 2018–2024.
+Over the past three years, certain events have created both opportunities and obstacles with regard to private investments in Mexico, such as the renegotiation of the North America Free Trade Agreement (NAFTA), the US tax reform and the federal administration in charge for the period 2018–2024.

-In 2018, Mexico received US$31.6 billion of foreign direct investment in 2019 and US$29.1 billion in 2020.2 The significant drop can be attributed to the unprecedented covid-19 pandemic, but this still demonstrates that foreign investors are increasingly interested in Mexican business, mostly in the manufacturing sector.
-According to the most recent report of the Central Bank, the Mexican economy is expected to grow between 1.1 per cent and 2.1 per cent in 2019.
+Mexico received US$34.1 billion of foreign direct investment in 2019 and US$29.1 billion in 2020.2 The significant drop can be attributed to the unprecedented covid-19 pandemic, but this still demonstrates that foreign investors are increasingly interested in Mexican business, mostly in the manufacturing industry.
+According to the Central Bank's most recent report, the Mexican economy is expected to grow 6 per cent in 2021.3

 With respect to NAFTA, after more than a year of negotiations, the United States, Mexico and Canada signed the new United States–Mexico–Canada Agreement (USMCA) on 30 November 2018.
 It was then ratified by all three countries with final ratification on 13 March 2020, entering into force on 1 July 2020.
-Among the most important changes as a result of NAFTA are chapters on labour, environment, digital trade, competitiveness and anticorruption.
-There are also significantly updated rules of origin covering not just autos, but also textiles, chemicals and other sectors.2 This new treaty is pending ratification and approvals by each member of congress.
+Among the most important effects of NAFTA are chapters on labour, environment, digital trade, competitiveness and anticorruption.
+There are also significantly updated rules of origin covering not just automobiles, but also textiles, chemicals and other sectors.4

-Another development with significant implications in Mexico is the US Tax Reform, approved on December 2017, which reduces business tax rates and substantially modifies the US international tax system.
-As a result, the reforms will have important consequences for companies and markets in Mexico, including the taxation of US corporations' foreign subsidiaries.
+Another development with significant implications in Mexico is the US tax reform.
+Approved in December 2017, this reform reduced business tax rates and substantially modified the US international tax system.
+As a result, the reform has had important consequences for companies and markets in Mexico, including the taxation of US corporations' foreign subsidiaries.
 That said, Joe Biden's administration has proposed the Made in America tax plan, which is very different to 2017's aforementioned reform.
 Among other things, the plan includes raising the corporate income tax rate to 28 per cent and eliminating offshoring incentives while limiting corporations' use of tax loopholes.5 If these are applied, they would have a significant effect on Mexico.

-Another relevant aspect that all investors must consider in the global tax environment is the undergoing legal modifications that were triggered by of the Base Erosion and Profit Shifting (BEPS) Action Plan set forth by the OECD.
-BEPS actions are focused on information transparency and avoid the undue use of treaties, which reflects a minimum standard to combat 'treaty shopping'.
+All investors must consider, in the global tax environment, the undergoing legal modifications that were triggered by of the Base Erosion and Profit Shifting (BEPS) Action Plan set forth by the OECD.
+BEPS actions are focused on information transparency and avoiding the undue use of treaties, which reflects a minimum standard to combat treaty shopping.

-As a member of the OECD, Mexico has been actively involved in the design and development of BEPS, and began implementing many of the following recommended actions in 2014:
+As a member of the OECD, Mexico has been actively involved in the design and development of BEPS and has begun implementing many of the following recommended actions since 2014: